ilija02/sbb-app/ARCHITECTURE.md

 # Payment approaches for POC

 * **Card payments (mediated)**: Kiosk collects card via local terminal.
 Kiosk receives `provider_receipt_id` from PaymentAdapter and sends it to Token Issuer with `B(T)`.
 Token Issuer verifies via PaymentAdapter API and signs blinded token.
+* **Anonymous prepaid card (BLS-style)**: Passenger purchases a reloadable prepaid card at BLS sales counter with cash.
+Card is loaded with credit and can be used anonymously at ticket machines.
+In our POC, this is equivalent to voucher system:
+  - Admin/sales staff creates prepaid voucher codes with balance
+  - Passenger uses prepaid code at kiosk to purchase tokens
+  - Kiosk redeems voucher code → issues blind-signed token
+  - No PII collected (completely anonymous purchase path)
 * **Voucher / scratch codes**: Admin or cash partner creates voucher codes; user redeems at kiosk to receive `Sig(T)`.
 * **Test mode**: For POC, PaymentAdapter is a stub that returns `verified` for receipts posted to `/test/verify`.

+**Real-world mapping (BLS scenario)**:
+- **Cashless machines** → Your kiosk component (accepts cards + prepaid codes)
+- **Prepaid card purchase at counter** → `/v1/create_voucher` (staff generates code, passenger pays cash)
+- **Anonymous ticket purchase** → Passenger uses prepaid code → blind signature issuance
+- **Validator on train** → Your laptop-based validator PWA

-**Important**: Token Issuer should never receive raw PAN or cardholder name — only `provider_receipt_id`.
+**Important**: Token Issuer should never receive raw PAN or cardholder name — only `provider_receipt_id` or `voucher_code`.
 Payment adapter & kiosk manage card details and keep them out of ticketing DB.

 ---